mbret/react-native-dev-menu/README.md

 actions | [`Array<Action>`](https://github.com/mbret/rn-dev-toolbox/blob/master/src/types.js) | No | [] | Declare a list of actions
 persistenceProvider | [`PersistenceProvider`](https://github.com/mbret/rn-dev-toolbox/blob/master/src/types.js) | No | memory | Use another provider to persist the devtool state.
 The default memory will not save the visibily when you reload your app for example.
 You can use [`AsyncStorage`](https://facebook.github.io/react-native/docs/asyncstorage.html) for more conveniance.

+### Note about production
+When using production environment the component will switch to production state as well.
+There will be nothing displayed and the component will not process anything.
+Therefore there are no performance impact.
+You can check the production implementation here [RNDevToolboxProd.js](https://github.com/mbret/rn-dev-toolbox/blob/master/src/RNDevToolboxProd.js). `RNDevToolboxProd` implement all the method from the RNDevToolboxInterface but will do nothing so your code does not break and you don't have to check for production env by yourself.

 ## API
 ### Accessing your devtool instance
 In order to access the api of the toolbox you need to use `onRef` props.
 Once you have the instance you have the ability